Next Ross County Manager Odds – Four Names Who Could Replace Don Cowie

 Still just 39, Brown is viewed as a manager with enormous potential, and a move to a former-Premiership side like County would be seen as a natural next step in his coaching progression.

-Check back regularly for complete coverage of all things Scottish Premiership betting.
+Check back regularly for complete coverage of Scottish football, including Scottish Premiership betting.

 From the latest managerial changes and breaking news to live odds and Scottish football tips from Kai Watson, we’ve got every angle covered to keep you informed and ahead of the game North of the border.